 (5) Update of Ratings.
-Once a "Scheduled Obligations (Basic)" schedule is established during a HQ Capture Event, the Current Schedule data must be updated by 5:00 PM ET on the fourth business day of each month.
+Once a "Scheduled Obligations (Basic)" schedule is established during a HQ Benchmark Event, the Current Schedule data must be updated by 5:00 PM ET on the fourth business day of each month.
 The data sets used to update

 - (6) Remaining Items are included in the metrics when measuring financial execution outside of the HQUSACE.
 Additionally, monthly RI execution reports and quarterly execution reviews are provided to proponents and HQ Functional Deputies by the RI Integrator, respectively.
 Pertinent RI information can be found in the Program Development EC Appendix I or on the CW-IFD splash screen here: https://cwifd.usace.army.mil/wpapex/f?p=800:1. - c.
-Percent of Funding Actually Expended YTD vs. the "Scheduled Expenditures (Basic)" (metric CW02a): - (1) Purpose.
-This information is measured to assess fiscal performance each month against the plan for the project/program set at the HQ Capture Event.
+Percent of Funding Actually Expended YTD vs. the "Scheduled Expenditures (Basic)" (metric CW02a and CW03a): - (1) Purpose.
+This information is measured to assess fiscal performance each month against the plan for the project/program set at the HQ Benchmark Event.
 Underperformance in this metric could be predictive of future schedule performance, serving as an "advance warning" for the time period defined. - (2) Metric.
-The CW02a metric measures the funding expended YTD, as a percentage of the funding scheduled for expenditure YTD in the CEFMS 2101 Module "Scheduled Expenditures (Basic)".
-[Reminder: The "Scheduled Expenditures (Basic)" is a capture of the Scheduled Expenditures (Current) in the 2101 Module obligation schedule taken at the time of a HQ Capture event.] - (3) Application of Metric.
-The metric is applied to the Regulatory and Expenses appropriation accounts. - (4) Calculation of Ratings. - (a) Ratings will be presented by appropriation.
+The CW02a and CW03a metrics (Regulatory and Expenses, respectively) measure the funding expended YTD, as a percentage of the funding scheduled for expenditure YTD in the CEFMS 2101 Module "Scheduled Expenditures (Basic)".
+[Reminder: The "Scheduled Expenditures (Basic)" is a capture of the Scheduled Expenditures (Current) in the 2101 Module obligation schedule taken at the time of a HQ Benchmark event]. - (3) Application of Metric.
+The metric is applied to the Regulatory (CW02a) and Expenses (CW03a) appropriation accounts. - (4) Calculation of Ratings.
+[Note: Metric CW03a for Expenses will not be included in the RPM Dashboard for purposes of the DR-C]. - (a) Ratings will be presented by appropriation.
 HQUSACE, MSCs, ERDC and IWR are rated for these appropriations. - (b) Standards for all rated appropriations and organizations are as follows:

-Green: $\ge 95\%$ to $\le 105\%$
+Green: ≥ 95% to ≤ 105%

-Amber: \geq 90% to < 95% or >105% to ≤110%
+Amber: $\ge 90\%$ to < 95% or >105% to ≤110%